Office Closure on June 1

 CalWORKs can help you succeed in college and life

-CalWORKs services include counseling, priority registration, job search and resume assistance, resource referrals, and intensive joint case management with the county GAIN program.
+CalWORKs services include counseling, priority registration, job search and resume assistance, resource referrals, and intensive joint case management with the County Welfare to Work (WTW) program.
 If you are a TANF (Temporary Assistance for Needy Families) recipient with minor children, and attending or planning to attend Moreno Valley College, you may be eligible to receive special support services.

-Visit our phyisical or virtual office for application, registration, attendance and GAIN coordination assistance.
+Visit our physical or virtual office for application, registration, attendance and WTW coordination assistance.

 Call: (951) 571-6154

 Virtual: If you can't make it onto campus, we look forward serving you online via Zoom.

 Hours: Monday - Thursday, 8 am - 4 pm.
 Friday, 8 am - 1 pm.